mantidproject/mantid/qt/icons/resources/README.md

 This read me is to explain how to go about updating the current icon library Currently in use is the material design logos by google: https://material.io/tools/icons/?style=baseline

+The current version of material design that has been added has these icons: https://cdn.materialdesignicons.com/3.6.95/

 If the file names differ from the source then the script may need to be re-evaluated.

 - Delete the files from the folder containing this folder named `materialdesignicons.css`, `materialdesignicons-webfont-charmap.json`, and `materialdesignicons-webfont.ttf`